Welcome to my little home in the ether!

 For those of you looking for more nuts and bolts, I hold a BA in Communications.
-(I am also working toward CPT certification.)
+(I also hold CPT certification – manufacturing tech.)

 What do I write about?

 For the past decade or so, I have been writing on topics centering on parenting, Autism Spectrum/Asperger’s, and general family life, and have been published in various magazines, on the web, and, of course, my book, Asperger’s in Pink.
 As time moves on, so have I and I have moved into covering other subjects.
 Reigniting my love of and connection with nature, takes me off the beaten path more times than not.
 In other words, there is more to me than writing on autism; I love rocks and stars, too.